Amber Joy Young

 Margie believes that each one of us holds the answers we need to navigate life’s ups and downs, she feels Movement and meditation practices move us beyond limitations into our true potential.
 She looks forward to sharing space with you and guiding you inward to your wisdom and truth.

 Alexandra is one of the kindest, warmest and most compassionate humans you will meet.
-You may have found yourself in her company at some of our classes and celebrations.
-We are honoured to have her joining us as part of our teaching tribe, and with her growing involvement with our studio.
+We are honoured to have her support as part of our teaching tribe, and with her growing involvement as part of our collective.

 Alexandra is a passionate yogi, following her joy-filled personal practice for over 15 years.
 She shares her experience from practicing in studios, ashrams, and on retreats around the world.